 Tracy Claeys is the Associate Head Coach for the University of Minnesota football program.
 He has also served as the team's defensive coordinator since head coach Jerry Kill's arrival in December of 2010.

 In the past two years, Claeys has coached four first-team All-Big Ten selections.
-Damien Wilson and Briean Boddy-Calhoun were honored in 2014, and NFL draft picks Ra'Shede Hageman and Brock Vereen were honored last year.
-Hageman and Vereen were the first Gopher defensive players to be recognized by the conference since 2008, and they were the first Gophers to be drafted since 2010.
+Damien Wilson and Briean Boddy-Calhoun were honored in 2014, while Ra'Shede Hageman and Brock Vereen were recognized in 2013.
+Hageman and Vereen were the first Gopher defensive players to be recognized by the conference since 2008.

 Claeys started his coaching career at Santa Fe Trail High School in 1994.
 He joined up with Kill in 1995 at Saginaw Valley State, where he coached the defensive line.
 Claeys became Kill's defensive coordinator at Emporia State in 1999.
 He remained in that capacity when Kill took over at Southern Illinois in 2001 and Northern Illinois in 2008.